Deimante/HashtagStreamDK/README.md

 ## Part 2: Process the streem of tweets

-The "sparkStreaming" notebook contains the client application which consumes the stream of tweets from the socket, saves the tweets in Parquet files, and visualizes live the 10 most popular hashtags from these tweets.
+The "sparkStreaming.dbc" notebook contains the client application which consumes the stream of tweets from the socket, saves the tweets in Parquet files, and visualizes live the 10 most popular hashtags from these tweets.

 ### 2.1 Start the stream